Lonely Beach, Koh Chang

 Lonely Beach Accommodation

-The actual beach is only home to four resorts – the aforementioned Bhumiyama & Siam Beach for anyone wanting hotel comforts.
-Nature Beach Resort, which has also undergone a renaissance in recent years.
+The actual beach is only home to three resorts – the aforementioned Bhumiyama & Siam Beach for anyone wanting hotel comforts.
+And Nature Beach Resort, which has also undergone a renaissance in recent years.
 The transformation is now complete and all the fan huts have now been replaced with very smart, new, but tightly packed, air-conditioned bungalows.
 It even has a pool.
-This is probably the best place to stay in the area as it ticks all the boxes – beachfront / value for money / restaurant / quiet but easy to walk to party area
+This is probably the best place to stay in the area as it ticks all the boxes – beachfront / value for money / restaurant / quiet but easy to walk to party area.

 Down in the traditional tattoo & banana pancake enclave, you will find that the old Treehouse is now long gone.
 The site of the bungalows is now ‘Seaflower Resort‘.
 Pink, concrete fan & AC bungalows in a garden setting.
 If the colour doesn’t put you off then it’s a nice spot to stay, although the sea front rooms are way nicer than those at the back which have been packed in like sardines.

 There are three popular places to hangout on the beach itself, Nature Rocks, the restaurant and bar from Nature Beach Resort is the largest.
 But a short walk up the beach will bring you to ‘Mimo beach bar’ and ‘Life’s a beach’.
 Two basic beach bars with menus of common Thai dishes and cheap beer and cocktails.
 You can rent a paddle board or kayak here, laze on the sand or party the night away.

 Another major change post covid is that this stretch of shoreline is now being developed.
 The land has been cleared and split into plots that can be rented.
 The area is known at LB Complex.
 Initially there were just a few small bars and restaurants but the area has taken off and there’s an ever growing number of small businesses in this area.